Blas1ed/Gorilla-Vehicles/README.md

 # For Creators
 You can download the template project here: https://drive.google.com/drive/u/0/folders/1lYe67IK2ogx3TNicxq7vDeAnWxoJWpCg<br />

-NOTE: Make sure you import XR Plugin Management into the project and set Plugin Provider to OpenXR then go to OpenXR Tab below it after the Restart and then set Render Mode to Multi-Pass<br />
+NOTE: Make sure you import XR Plugin Management into the project and set Plugin Provider to OpenXR then go to OpenXR Tab below it after the Restart and then set Render Mode to Multi-Pass this is to fix your car not rendering in both eyes<br />

 How to Set Up Custom Vehicle:<br />